Bangerz: Release and artwork

 On August 6, 2013, after reaching 13 million followers on Twitter, Cyrus tweeted that the record would be titled Bangerz.
 Its cover sleeve and images were shot by British photographer Tyrone Lebon; several unused pictures from the photo shoot surfaced online on June 5, 2014.
 On August 24, 2013, Cyrus unveiled the album artworks for the standard and deluxe versions of the album; both depict a blonde Cyrus wearing a short black coat with the title "Bangerz" stylized in fluorescent neon lighting in front of palm trees.
 It was described as being reminiscent of the 1980s television series Miami Vice and an unexpected choice given her recent influence by hip hop culture.
 Later on August 25, Bangerz was made available for pre-order through the iTunes Store.
 She later confirmed that it would be released on October 4, 2013, in the United States.
 After her music video for the track "Wrecking Ball" broke the Vevo record for the most views in the first twenty-four hours of its release, Cyrus revealed the track listing for Bangerz through Twitter on September 10.

 On September 18, 2013, Cyrus unveiled four additional covers for the physical version of the deluxe record, which were sporadically distributed across international retailers and voted on by fans to determine the official cover to be printed for future pressings.
 Two of the covers display Cyrus dressed in alternate outfits, one with a black jacket and another with a white bra and checkered black pants.
 The third version depicts a close-up of Cyrus surrounded by roses, while the fourth version highlights a topless Cyrus covering her chest.
 The topless cover is featured for an online-exclusive edition of the record and is also the primary visual for the vinyl pressings, released on November 26 through Cyrus' online store.
 It was compared to her music video for "Wrecking Ball", which also showcased an unclothed Cyrus, while the others were deemed conservative by comparison.
 A page of stickers is packaged with the deluxe version of the album.
 On October 15, it was announced through Cyrus' Facebook profile that the original deluxe artwork would remain the official cover.
 The record is additionally marked with the Parental Advisory label, affixed by the Recording Industry Association of America (RIAA) to identify explicit content.
 On September 29, 30-second snippets of each track on Bangerz were made available through AllMusic.
 The following day, the full record was made available for streaming through the iTunes Store and iTunes Radio.
 On April 22, 2017, the album was rereleased on vinyl for Record Store Day.
+A 10th anniversary edition was released on September 29, 2023.
+Two editions were made available, one featuring two black LPs and the other one two seaglass colored LPs, both featuring '23' as a bonus track.